junxit/us-congress-bills-111/metadata.md

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2010-04-15 — [House 111-2-210](votes/house-111-2-0210.md) — On Motion to Suspend the Rules and Agree — **Passed** (390–0)

 ## Actions

 - 2010-04-13 — Introduced in House
 - 2010-04-13 — Introduced in House
 - 2010-04-13 — Referred to the House Committee on Education and Labor.
+- 2010-04-14 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Fudge objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-04-14 — Considered under suspension of the rules. (consideration: CR H2542-2545)
+- 2010-04-14 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1242.
+- 2010-04-14 — Ms. Fudge moved to suspend the rules and agree to the resolution.
+- 2010-04-15 — Considered as unfinished business. (consideration: CR H2614)
+- 2010-04-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-15 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 390 - 0, 12 Present (Roll no. 210). (text: CR 4/14/2010 H2542)
+- 2010-04-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 390 - 0, 12 Present (Roll no. 210).(text: CR 4/14/2010 H2542)